 And, I really liked that about it.

-Of course, she’s reluctantly thrown together to organize the event with her long-lost, high school boyfriend Dylan, who’s suddenly back in town.
-Well, “reluctantly” at first because, as we all know, it ain’t a Christmas book without a lil’ romance.
-(Read: by a lil’, I mean a lot.
-Hold on to your Santa hats and earmuff the elves, folks; this one gets pretty steamy.)
+Of course, Carrie’s reluctantly thrown together to organize the event with her long-lost, high school boyfriend Dylan, who’s suddenly back in town.
+Well, it’s “reluctantly” at first.
+Because, as we all know, it ain’t a Christmas book without a lil’ romance.

 Although I did wish for a little more Christmas-y feels in The Merriest Magnolia, I really loved that Major focused on the characters and their relationships, in addition to the holiday season.
-Hopeful holiday spirit still imbues the novel, but not just because it’s Christmas time – it’s because Magnolia is filled with really nice, good people, particularly Carrie, who steals your heart just as easily as she steals Dylan’s.
+Hopeful holiday spirit still imbues the novel, but not just because it’s Christmas time.
+It’s because Magnolia is filled with really nice, good people, particularly Carrie, who steals your heart just as easily as she steals Dylan’s.

 Note: you don’t need to have read the other books in The Magnolia Sisters series to read this book.
 I haven’t, and I delved into The Merriest Magnolia just fine.